-If you are planning on hitting the road for an extended period of time, exploring far off corners of the globe and having incredible travel adventures, you’re going to have to pack a few things, and so we’ve put together this list of the best travel backpack for women to help you find your perfect travel companion.
+If you are planning on hitting the road for an extended period of time, exploring far off corners of the globe and having incredible travel adventures, you’re going to have to pack a few things, and so we’ve put together this list of the best travel backpacks for women to help you find your perfect travel companion.
 And if you scroll to the bottom, we’ve even put together a handy guide and our top tips to help YOU select the perfect backpack.

-How To Choose The Right Backpack for Females – Things to consider:
+- 5 How To Choose The Right Backpack for Females: Things to consider:

 The Best Travel Backpack for Women (40-50L)